The following is a list of Walk Bridge Program milestones achieved to date as well as those that are anticipated to be achieved in the near future:

 Future Walk Bridge Program Milestones

-A Public Involvement Storefront for the Walk Bridge Program is anticipated to open in Fall 2017.
+A Public Involvement Storefront for the Walk Bridge Program is anticipated to open in mid 2018.
 The Storefront will provide the community an opportunity to learn more about the Program through events, interactive site tours, arts programs and exhibits.
 Program staff will be available at the storefront for informal discussion and to answer questions.

 Walk Bridge 60% Design